 The Complete Guide to Colombian Coffee (The World’s Best)

 No doubt you’ve seen ‘100% Colombian Coffee’ on coffee packet labels at the supermarket.
 Colombian coffee stands apart in the minds of coffee consumers as something special.
 But why?
 What is Colombian coffee exactly?
+Explore our guide to Colombian coffee and discover its unique qualities, superior Arabica beans, and rich flavors that make it a standout choice.

 Colombian coffee is coffee that is grown in Colombia.
-Colombian coffee tends to demand a higher price because it is mostly made up of the superior arabica variety.
+The coffee tends to demand a higher price because it is mostly made up of the superior arabica variety.
 Colombian coffees can have heavy notes of chocolate and nuts, or lighter fruit and floral notes, depending on which department it’s grown.

 The Colombian Coffee Growers Federation (Federación Nacional de Cafeteros) actively works to promote its coffee1.
 So is Colombian coffee any good, or is it just marketing?